w-okada/voice-changer/README.md

 ### All versions

-* AMD CPU users may experience low performance when using index.
-The workaround is to set index to 0.
+* Bad voice quality may be observed when changing Chunk with voice conversion started.
+The workaround is to stop and start conversion again.

 ## How to use